 More aggressive therapies are now possible for patients with mesothelioma diagnosed in its earlier stages.
 For example, extrapleural pneumonectomy is now an option for many pleural mesothelioma patients who are deemed eligible for aggressive surgery.
 Extrapleural pneumonectomy involves the removal of the entire affected lung, the pericardium, the pleura, and the diaphragm.
-This aggressive surgery is performed frequently in early stage mesothelioma patients by Dr. David Sugarbaker.Top Mesothelioma Surgeons in the Country
+This aggressive surgery is performed frequently in early stage mesothelioma patients by Dr. David Sugarbaker.Top Mesothelioma Doctors in the Country

 Malignant pleural mesothelioma accounts for about 70% of mesothelioma cases, and it occurs in the mesothelial membrane surrounding the chest cavity and lungs.
 As the most common form of the malignancy, pleural mesothelioma has had more research invested in it, and there are a variety of treatment options available for it.